cold-storage/simple-json-log/README.md

 **`fixerFn`**

 Defaults to a function that gets own property names from your json.
-  This makes it easy to log objects (like `Error`) that aren't strictly JSON simple.
+This makes it easy to log objects (like `Error`) that aren't strictly simple JSON.
 If `false` we don't mess with your JSON.

 **`replacerFn`**

 Defaults to a function that avoids `TypeError: Converting circular structure to JSON`.
-If `false`, you may get that error in certain cases.
+If `false`, you may get that error in certain cases where your JSON is really a complex object.

+NOTE: You most likely don't need both the `fixerFn` and the `replacerFn`.
+One or the other should do it.